Ashley’s test anxiety

 Lastly, when preparing for a high stakes exam, students will often stay up late into the night studying.
 Some will drink a lot of coffee or energy drinks, miss breakfast or other meals, and skip extracurricular activities or social events.
 While staying up late and missing other activities may seem like it gives you more time to focus on your preparation, it will decrease your mental energy.
 It can make you feel “foggy,” and will cause your mood to decline.
 As with most things in life, with studying and preparation for a high stakes test, balance is key.
 Spending too much time studying and ignoring the rest of your life will probably impact your mood, self-esteem, and performance on the exam.
 Take time to get enough sleep, eat square meals, see your friends, exercise, and take breaks!

 Test anxiety can be a chronic and overwhelming condition for teens like Ashley, causing them to postpone their exams, avoid studying, and experience a decrease in mood and self-esteem.
 However, making small changes to how one approaches studying and how one thinks about the test can make an enormous difference.
 By following the above tips, test anxiety can be managed and reduced so that high stakes exams, while perhaps unpleasant, do not disrupt a student’s whole year.

-If you are a teen or the parent of a teen with test anxiety who is finding it hard to manage your fears and worries, consider consulting with a cognitive-behavioral therapy professional for help implementing the above tips and other strategies to reduce and overcome this anxiety.
+If you are a teen or the parent of a teen with test anxiety who is finding it hard to manage fears and worries, consider consulting with a CBT therapist.
+This can be a great help in implementing the above strategies to reduce and overcome test anxiety.